Quasi-linear equation $\Delta_pv+av^q=0$ on manifolds with integral bounded Ricci curvature and geometric applications: Introduction

 and

 then equation \eqref{equ0} does not admit any positive solution for $a\neq 0$ and does not admit any non-constant positive solution for $a=0$. \end{thm}

-Roughly speaking, we show that for manifolds which enjoy $\chi$-type Sobolev inequalities, and whose volume growth is strictly less than exponential growth, if the $L^{\chi/(\chi-1)}$ norm of $\ric_-$ is less than $C'\mathbb{S}_{\chi}(M)$, where $C'$ depends on the growth order of the volume of geodesic ball, then equation \eqref{equ0} does not admit any positive solution.
+Roughly speaking, we show that if $(M,g)$ satisfies a \emph{$\chi$-type Sobolev inequality} and has volume growth strictly subexponential, then, provided the $L^{\chi/(\chi-1)}$-norm of $\ric_-$ is bounded by $C'\,\mathbb{S}_{\chi}(M)$, where $C'$ depends on the growth rate of the volume of geodesic balls, equation \eqref{equ0} admits no positive solutions.

-Moreover, for the case $p=2$ and $a=1$, we conclude the following:
+Moreover, in the case $p=2$ and $a=1$, we obtain the following conclusion: